jackkoskie/Ghost-Pepper-Bot/README.md

 - Prefix

-    The prefix that will be used before any and all commands
+    The prefix that will be used before any and all commands.
 - Version

     The current version of the bot (Not to be changed!)
+- modRole

+    The exact name of your moderators role.

 ## List of Commands
 _Comming Soon!_